gatechain/gatechain-docs/en/gatechain-pos.md

  	 * Note, the delegation income will be settled immediately at the consensus account after undelegating.
 But the earning and principal will be credited 21 days later

  	 * Initiate an “undelegate” transaction [CLI](/cli/staking.md#undelegate from a consensus account -api) [API](/API/staking.md#undelegate from a consensus account-command -line)

  	 * Query a delegator account for  undelegated records from a consensus account  [CLI](/cli/staking.md#Query a delegator account for  undelegated records from a consensus account -api) [API](/API/staking.md#Query a delegator account for  undelegated records from a consensus account -command -line)

  	 * Query a delegator account for  undelegated records from all consensus account  [CLI](/cli/staking.md#Query a delegator account for  undelegated records from all consensus account api)
  [API](/API/staking.md#Query a delegator account for  undelegated records regarding all consensus account -command -line)

  	 * Query undelegated records regarding a specific consensus account  [CLI](/cli/staking.md#Query  undelegated records regarding a specific consensus account -api) [API](/API/staking.md#Query  undelegated records regarding a specific consensus account -command -line)

-### Explanation of rewards distribution of consensus account and delegator account
+### Rewards distribution structure between consensus and delegator accounts

-The total rewards of each block is 0.4GT+Transaction fees,According to the inverse proportion of the weight of the consensus account entering the committee the distribution（The lower the weight, the higher the rewards）,weight =(Currency holdings+delegation GT quantity)* Loyalty coefficient.
+The total reward of each block is 0.4GT + Transaction fees.
+(The lower the weight, the higher the rewards), weight =(Currency holdings+delegation GT quantity)* Loyalty coefficient.

-1. Rewards distribution rules of consensus account, There are three cases:
+1. Rewards distribution rules of consensus accounts, three cases:

-	a.Three consensus accounts were selected into the block Committee, According to the weight proportion of each account, If it is between 40% and 27%, it will be distributed according to the actual proportion, If more than 40% or less than 27%, Distribution by standard:40%.33%.27%;
+	a.Three consensus accounts were selected into the block Committee, according to each account's weight proportions, If they are between 40% and 27%, distribution will occur according to the actual proportions, If more than 40% or less than 27%, distribution will occur evenly split:40%.33%.27%;

-	b.Two consensus accounts were selected into the block Committee, According to the weight proportion of each account, If it is between 60% and 40%, it will be distributed according to the actual proportion, If more than 60% or less than 40%, Distribution by standard:60%.40%;
+	b.Two consensus accounts were selected into the block Committee, according to each account's weight proportions, if they are between 60% and 40%, distribution will occur according to the actual proportions, If more than 60% or less than 40%, distribution will occur evenly split:60%.40%;

-	c.One consensus accounts were selected into the block Committee, Get 100% rewards.
+	c.One consensus accounts was selected into the block Committee, gets 100% rewards.

 2. The consensus account and the delegator account shall be allocated the due reward according to the proportion of money held, example:The consensus account should receive 40% of the rewards, Namely 0.16GT, Consensus account holding 10000GT, Delegation quantity 10000GT, 0.16*50%=0.08，Therefore, the consensus account and the delegator account get 0.08GT respectively(The delegator account shall pay a certain fee to the consensus account according to the fee rate).